William Contreras Player Props: Brewers vs. Angels

-On Saturday, William Contreras (coming off going 1-for-4) and the Milwaukee Brewers face the Los Angeles Angels, whose starting pitcher will be Reid Detmers.
-First pitch is at 7:10 PM ET.
+William Contreras -- with an on-base percentage of .333 in his past 10 games, 55 points lower than his season-long percentage -- will be in action for the Milwaukee Brewers versus the Los Angeles Angels, with Jose Suarez on the mound, on April 30 at 2:10 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the Angels.
+He had a one-hit showing in his previous game (1-for-3) against the Angels.

 William Contreras Game Info & Props vs. the Angels